Martin-Biomed/ble_client_for_windows/src/GUI/gui_README.md

 #### Producing Python code from (.ui) files

 The PyQT5 designer tool will produce a (.ui) file of a single GUI "scene".
-This represents the basic graphical layout of the UI, all the functionality must still be added using Python.
+This represents the basic graphical layout of the UI, the remaining functionality must still be added using Python.

-To produce usable Python code from the (.ui) file, run the following commands in the PyCharm (venv) terminal:
+To produce usable Python code from the (.ui) file, run the following commands in the PyCharm (venv) terminal [from the project base directory]:

 pyuic5 -x pyqt5-tools/qt5_applications/Qt/bin/[ui_filename].ui -o [python_filename].py